 Throughout the “Sounds of Korean: A Pronunciation Guide” there is a mention of an audio CD, but I didn’t receive any with the book.
 However, all audio is freely available for download on their webpage and I actually preferred it this way – there is no need for a CD drive, I can listen to it across different devices, there is no danger of losing the CD and hey, less unnecessary plastic in the world.
 The audio is clear, every sound is recorded by both male and female speaker of Seoul dialect.

-The reason I love this book is because it has almost everything I find the most important in a textbook:
+The reason I love this book is because it has almost everything I find important in a textbook:

 - Clear, simple explanations without flowery language.
 As I mentioned above, I am not a linguist.
 I don’t understand linguistic terminology.
 Which is why I greatly appreciate lessons which explain everything in layman’s terms.
 Some 20 technical terms that are used throughout the book are described in a simple way, and listed at the end of the section in a glossary.
 Honestly though, these are very basic concepts, and even as a non-native speaker of English, I knew most of them already.